 The service is flexible and can adapt to your loved one’s individual needs

 From an encouraging presence in case of emergency to an overnight waking caregiver who can provide personal and complex care and treatment.

+Costs and considerationsThe price and requirements of care will depend on how restless and wakeful your loved one is, so it’s essential to be honest when you’re planning for their needs.
 If the night is predominantly spent caring, working and awake then the carers charge their usual daily rate of £120 to £150.
 But if they usually sleep undisturbed, then the normal rate is just £12 per hour, to be on hand, just in case.
 Read more about costs of overnight care for the elderly here.

+Time to restIf you employ a live-in carer, then they should be able to get at least 8 hours sleep at night.
 One or two disturbances are usually fine, for reassurance or using the bathroom.
 But If your loved one is up frequently and needs more intensive support and supervision, then you will need to employ an extra carer to share the duties.

 The nights can seem long and lonely both when you are confused and careworn

+Some rest, respite and support can make all the difference to your wellbeing and to the wellbeing of your loved one.
 With the right care in place, they can maintain their safety, their health and their dignity throughout the day and the night.